 Possible HA Implementations

 Another method for achieving HA is by scaling databases, application stacks, and other services.
 HA is perhaps the most widely-used method to save and protect the data of your users.
 As any organization knows, losing such vital information can often be a costly experience.
 Physical equipment can likely be replaced.
 User data is irreplaceable without backups or replication in advance.
+That said, HA is not a replacement for regularly backing up important data.
+LINSTOR can possibly help out here though by its ability to take, ship, and restore snapshots of thin-provisioned storage such as LVM logical volumes or ZFS zvols.

 Finally, an organization can achieve HA by also spreading the servers across many geographical locations.
 Political events, natural disasters, and failures of the electric grid can all lead to a shutdown of your servers, even if there are many but they are clustered in one geographic location.
 To ensure the safety of the data and complete protection, modern solutions deploy servers worldwide.
 This further increases their reliability and allows for flexible disaster recovery plans that can bring systems back up more quickly than waiting for local response and mitigation.
+This variant of HA as mentioned earlier is called disaster recovery.